rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 subsequent runs to keep the node placement identical.
 Enable **Manual positions** to override node or gateway coordinates.
 Each line should follow `node,id=3,x=120,y=40` or `gw,id=1,x=10,y=80`.
+Load a reference export in **CSV FLoRa** to display live comparisons between FLoRa and the running simulation.

 # Run a simulation
 ```bash